 frame or TDD SSW Ack frame in a TDD slot having this subfield equal to 0.

-An initiator shall set its receive DMG antenna to the same sector as was indicated in the TX Sector ID subfield of a transmitted TDD SSW frame to be ready to receive a responder’s TDD SSW Feedback frame at the time offset indicated by the following equation:
+An initiator shall set its receiver to the same DMG antenna and to the same sector as was indicated in the TX Antenna ID and TX Sector ID subfields of a transmitted TDD SSW frame to be ready to receive a responder’s TDD SSW Feedback frame at the time offset indicated by the following equation:

 Change paragraphs starting at P300 L12 as follow

-The TDD SSW Ack frame shall include the sector used by the initiator to transmit the TDD SSW Ack frame in the TX Sector ID subfield, the sector used by the responder to transmit the TDD SSW Feedback frame in the Decoded TX Sector ID subfield, the measured SNR of the decoded TDD SSW Feedback frame in the SNR Report subfield and the time offsets to exchange Announce frames with STA capabilities and network configuration.
+The TDD SSW Ack frame shall include the DMG antenna and the sector used by the initiator to transmit the TDD SSW Ack frame in the TX Antenna ID and TX Sector ID subfields, the DMG antenna and sector used by the responder to transmit the TDD SSW Feedback frame in the Decoded TX Antenna ID and Decoded TX Sector ID subfield, the measured SNR of the decoded TDD SSW Feedback frame in the SNR Report subfield and the time offsets to exchange Announce frames with STA capabilities and network configuration.

-For TDD group BF, an initiator may request one or more responders to stop its receive sector sweeping by
+For TDD group BF, an initiator may request one or more responders to stop their receive sector sweeping by

-setting the End of Training subfield to 1 in the corresponding Responder Info subfield of a transmitted TDD SSW frame.
-Upon reception of TDD SSW Feedback frame with End of Training subfield equal to 1, the initiator sends a TDD SSW Ack frame to the corresponding responder with End of Training subfield set to 1 at the time offset indicated by equation (8).
-After sending a TDD SSW Ack frame with End of Training subfield equal to 1, the initiator shall configure its DMG antenna to the sector index as indicated in the Decoded TX Sector ID subfield of the TDD SSW Feedback frame received from the corresponding responder in which its End of Training subfield was set to 1.
-The initiator shall use this sector for its subsequent transmissions and receptions with the corresponding responder, until another sector is negotiated.
+setting the End of Training subfield to 1 in the Responder Info subfield corresponding to each responder in a transmitted TDD SSW frame.
+Upon reception of a TDD SSW Feedback frame with the End of Training subfield equal to 1 from target responder, the initiator shall send one or more TDD SSW Ack frame with the End of Training subfield set to 1 to the responder at the time offset indicated by equation (8).
+The initiator may also set the End of Training subfield in SSW Ack frames to 1 even if the End of Training subfield in received TDD SSW Feedback frame is not set to 1.
+After sending a TDD SSW Ack frame with End of Training subfield equal to 1, the initiator shall configure its receive and transmit DMG antenna and sector index as indicated in the Decoded TX Antenna ID and Decoded TX Sector ID subfields of the TDD SSW Feedback frame received from the corresponding responder in which its End of Training subfield was set to 1.
+The initiator shall use this DMG antenna and sector for its subsequent transmissions and receptions with the corresponding responder, until another sector is negotiated.

 Change paragraph at P301 L1 as follow

-The initiator shall set its receive DMG antenna to the same sector as was indicated in the TX Sector ID subfield of the respective TDD SSW Ack frame with the End Of Training subfield set to 1, in order to receive the Announce frame transmitted by the responder at the time offset indicated by the following equation:
+The initiator shall set its receive and transmit DMG antenna and sector as was indicated in the TX Antenna ID and TX Sector ID subfields of the respective TDD SSW Ack frame with the End Of Training subfield set to 1, in order to receive the Announce frame transmitted by the responder at the time offset indicated by the following equation:

 10.43.11.5 Responder operation for TDD group beamforming